Types & Values

 Section titled “Integers”Integers are 60-bit signed values stored inline (no heap allocation).
 Range: -576460752303423488 to 576460752303423487.

-let x = 42let y = -7let big = 100000000000If an arithmetic operation overflows the i60 range, the result is automatically promoted to a FieldElement on the heap.
+let x = 42let y = -7let big = 100000000000If an arithmetic operation overflows the i60 range, a runtime error is raised.
+Use 0p field literals when you need modular field arithmetic (e.g., 0p42).

 Booleans